rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 otherwise.
 The key thing to understand is that the identifiers themselves are only as persistent as the service that resolves them.
 [Permalinks](#permalink) and [IGSNs](#igsn) are a form of PIDs.

+### Picker

+A picker is a UI element that allows the user to select an option from a set of predefined values, typically presented in a manner that is specific to the type of data being chosen: e.g. a calendar for dates.
+Other common examples include time and files.